Office of Comptroller

-As the commonwealth’s chief accounting officer, Ms. Kiehl provides executive leadership and direction to a staff of approximately 420 professional accountants, auditors, contract managers, financial analysts, and payroll professionals.
-She manages an office budget of over $55 million.
-Ms. Kiehl holds a bachelor of science in business administration from the Pennsylvania State University.
-She is a frequent speaker at association meetings and accounting and government conferences.
-Ms. Kiehl lives in Camp Hill with her husband, Doug, and actively participates in her community.
+As the commonwealth's chief accounting officer, Mr. Lyman provides executive leadership and direction to the staff of approximately 420 professional accountants, auditors, contract managers, financial analysts and payroll professionals and manages an office budget of over $55 million.
+Mr. Lyman holds a Bachelor of Science in Accounting from the University of Delaware and has been a speaker at various government auditing and accounting conferences.
+Mr. Lyman lives in Romansville with his wife, Kelly, and four beautiful children - Caleb, Chase, Declan and Ellie.

 About Comptroller Operations

 The Office of Comptroller Operations prepares and issues the Commonwealth of Pennsylvania’s comprehensive annual financial report, or CAFR, and the state-level single audit.
-The office oversees the commonwealth’s uniform accounting, payroll, and financial reporting systems.
-Additionally, Comptroller Operations provides auditing, financial management, and accounts payable and receivable services; enterprise-wide travel management and support; quality assurance and process improvement consulting; and other specialized services including enterprise vendor registration and support.
+The office oversees the commonwealth’s uniform accounting, payroll and financial reporting systems.
+Additionally, Comptroller Operations provides auditing, financial management, accounts payable and receivable services; enterprise-wide travel management and support; quality assurance and process improvement consulting; and other specialized services including enterprise vendor registration and support.